About Emergency Preparedness

-Your local health department is better prepared than ever before to respond to all types of public health emergencies.
-The department may be called upon to respond to the public health consequences of natural or man-made disasters (including terrorist attacks).
-The department also takes the lead in responding to outbreaks of communicable diseases such as the flu.
+Your local health department is better-prepared than ever to respond to all types of public health emergencies.
+The department takes the lead in responding to outbreaks of communicable diseases like the flu, and may also be called upon to address the public health consequences of natural or man-made disasters (including terrorist attacks).

 Buffalo Trace District Health Department has a preparedness coordinator responsible for developing, exercising and updating the Buffalo Trace District Health Department’s emergency plans.

-The federal government also has increased preparedness for public health disasters.
-Large quantities of medications and medical supplies are stored at key locations throughout the country and can be deployed in just a few hours.
-Disaster medical teams can be dispatched.
-Disease surveillance has been improved.
+The federal government has increased preparedness for public health disasters as well.
+Medical supplies are stored at key locations throughout the country and can be deployed in just a few hours.
+Disaster medical teams can be dispatched, and disease surveillance has been improved.

 Since 2001, Kentucky’s Department for Public Health (DPH) has received federal funds through the Centers for Disease Control and Prevention (CDC) for public health emergency preparedness and planning.
 DPH collaborates with local health departments, emergency management, hospitals and other organizations to increase preparedness levels in the Commonwealth.